 After finalizing your domain name, you have to pay the hosting initial fee and finish the setup.

 Now you have got yourself a domain name as well as hosting plan to go along with.

 2. Time to Install & Setup WordPress Website on BlueHost

-After following this step on the tutorial you will officially starts your new journey with WordPress, You now need to install WordPress on your hosting account.
+After following this step on the tutorial you will officially start your new journey with WordPress, You now need to install WordPress on your hosting account.

-For some people it may seems difficult but we can guaranty it’s actually nothing like that.
-Simply go to your bluehost user panel, in the confirmation email Bluehost will send you the link tough you can also get that at my.bluehost.com.
+For some people, it may seem difficult but we can guaranty it’s actually nothing like that.
+Simply go to your Bluehost user panel, in the confirmation email Bluehost will send you the link tough you can also get that at my.bluehost.com.

-Once you open that panel, scroll down and find the icon named as Install WordPress.
+Once you open that panel, scroll down and find the icon named Install WordPress.

-Just click on that icon and follow instruction provided on the screen.
-There is nothing to worry because you will be taken through the process step by step.
+Just click on that icon and follow the instruction provided on the screen.
+There is nothing to worry about because you will be taken through the process step by step.

 You should have a blank WordPress Website installed at this point.

 - You can confirm it by going into your main domain name for example YOURSTORE.com